tanchifu/picture-sorter/README.md

 # Picture Sorter

 Sort your photos based on their EXIF information.
-Heavily inpired on [photo-saver](https://github.com/montanaflynn/photo-saver)
+Heavily inspired on [photo-saver](https://github.com/montanaflynn/photo-saver)

 ## Usage
 The main app takes 3 args: *source* folder, *destination* folder and *options*.
 The currently supported option is just **--move**, which deletes the processed picture after copying it to the destination folder.